-Did you know that getting enough magnesium may help improve insulin sensitivity – the underlying problem with type 2 diabetes?
+Magnesium is important for insulin sensitivity – the underlying problem with type 2 diabetes.

-But there are also other reasons to eat foods with magnesium.
-It’s also important for bone density, a definite concern for women my age!
+But there are also other reasons to get enough magnesium, preferably from food.
+It’s important for bone density, which is a big concern for middle age women!

 Many people with diabetes also struggle with high blood pressure and having diabetes more than doubles your risk of heart problems.
 And there is a connection between low magnesium and heart disease and high blood pressure because magnesium helps keep blood vessels more elastic by protecting the fibers from calcium deposits and helps the blood vessels dilate when necessary.